aristizabaru/holbertonschool-zero-day/README.md

 #GIT
-This project is about git and emacs
+This project is about git and emacs and git